sirchas/EasyNetQCustomErrorStategy/README.md

 # EasyNetQCustomErrorStategy
-Quick and easy way to leave messages in the queue on error.
+Quick and easy way to leave messages in the queue when there is an error.

 Register: